JaderTS/KneatSoftwareChallenge/README.md

 **Design Pattern:** Page Object Model with loadable components<sub><sup>(POC)</sub></sup> & AAA
 **Following tools were used in this framework:**
-Java 14, Selenium, TestNG, Cucumber, Gradle, SeleniumGrid, WebDriverManager, BrowserStack
+Java 14, Selenium, TestNG, allure-results, Cucumber, Gradle, SeleniumGrid, WebDriverManager, BrowserStack

 ## ABOUT PROJECT
 Project made for Kneat in QA Sr. challenge.